 How can you turn a tactical approach into a strategic approach for your customer program?
 Here are five essentials every successful customer advocacy program needs:

-- Build Brand Advocates.
 Make it easy for customers to become advocates to generate content and provide feedback about your brand.
 Social Media and online product reviews are a great start!

-It Can Be Done: IBM’s Strategic Program Transformation
+It Can Be Done

-As mentioned above, strategic customer advocacy programs do not operate alone, in a silo.
-They are integrated into both your customer engagement strategy and your customer’s business.
-Executive stakeholder alignment and support in these areas can be crucial for aiding in program transformation.
+Strategic customer advocacy programs do not operate alone, in a silo.
+They are integrated into your customer engagement strategy and your customer’s business.
+They are measured and tied back to the customer engagement strategy.